TrigamDev/Argon/README.md

 - More webhook notifications
 - Maybe a login system?
 Either that or an improved IP whitelist system
 - A Discord bot for managing the server
-- Allow specifying a sort method
+- Make sorting actually work
 ## Client
 - Make the config actually affect things
 - Tag list page